 2.1.
 Paper Specifications

-The papers to be used for report writing should be A4 size (21 cm x 29.5 cm) and made of 75 gsm white paper.
+The papers for report writing should be A4 size (21 cm x 29.5 cm) and made of 75 gsm white paper.

 Font Specifications

-The writing process should be done using a computer, using Arial font, and should be written on one side of the paper.
+The writing process should be done using a computer, using Arial font, and written on one side of the paper.
 The font size throughout the report should be twelve (12) points.
 However, in sections written with computer programs such as Tex, Latex, Scientific Word, etc., the required formats imposed by the program should be followed.
-In tables and footnotes, characters in a smaller font size may be used, provided that readability is not compromised.
+In tables and footnotes, characters in smaller font size may be used, provided that readability is not compromised.

 Margins and Page Layout

-In the text, a minimum of 4 cm margin should be left on the left side of each page, 3 cm margins at the bottom and top, and 2 cm margin on the right side.
+In the text, a minimum of 4 cm margin should be left on the left side of each page, a 3 cm margin at the bottom and top, and a 2 cm margin on the right side.

 Writing Plan